Good to know

 This does not include tuition fees or extra course costs such as books, field trips and protective clothing like lab coats.
-Actual costs may vary according to lifestyle and your son/daughter’s ability to budget effectively.
+Actual costs may vary according to lifestyle and your child's ability to budget effectively.

 Please bear in mind that students living in private accommodation normally need to sign a 52-week contract.

-How do the Maintenance Loans work?
+How do Maintenance Loans work?

 The amount they pay back each month is linked to how much they're earning, not how much they owe in total.